matteobutano/optimal_crowds/README.md

 ### START YOUR FIRST SIMULATION ▶️

-In the directory where you cloned the 'optimal_control' repository, create a python script 'run.py' where you will:
+In the directory where you cloned the 'optimal_control' repository, create a python script 'run.py' with instructions:
-1. Import the simulation module 'from optimal_crowds import simulations'.
+1. **'from optimal_crowds import simulations'**, to import the simulation module
-2. Create the simulation room 'simu = simulations.simulation(room, mode, T)', where: *room*, must be a string with the name without extension of the room's configuration file saved in you 'rooms' folder; *mode* must be the string 'abm' if you want the ABM, or the string 'mfg' if you want the MFG; *T* must be a float determining the max time you allow agents to exit the simulation room.
+2. **'simu = simulations.simulation(room, T)'**, to create the simulation room , where: *room*, must be a string with the name without extension of the room's configuration file saved in you 'rooms' folder; *T* must be a float determining the max time you allow agents to exit the simulation room
-3. Visualize the initial configuration 'simu.draw()'.
+3. **'simu.draw()'**, to visualize the initial configuration
-4. Execute the simulation 'simu.run(draw, verbose)', where: *draw* must be boolean.
-If True the simulation is plotted at each time step; *verbose* must be a boolean.
-If True information about the ABM evacuation, or the convergence of the self consistency cycle for the MFG is displayed.
+4. **'simu.run(draw, verbose)'**, to execute the simulation , where: *draw* must be boolean.
+If True the simulation room and the agents are plotted at each time step; *verbose* must be a boolean.
+If True the simulation time in seconds and the number of exited agents are printed at each time step
-5. Only for the ABM simulation, use 'simu.draw_final_trajectories()' to display the complete trajectory of each agent at the end of the evacuation.
+5. **'simu.draw_final_trajectories()'** to finally, plot the actual trajectory each agent followed to exit the simulation room using

 ### CONTRIBUTE 🏁